operator-framework/operator-sdk/website/content/en/docs/best-practices/best-practices.md

 - An Operator should manage a single type of application, essentially following the UNIX principle: do one thing and do it well.

 - If an application consists of multiple tiers or components, multiple Operators should be written one for each of them.
-For example, if the application consists of Redis, AMQ and MySQL, there should be 3 Operators, not one.
+For example, if the application consists of Redis, AMQ, and MySQL, there should be 3 Operators, not one.

 - If there is significant orchestration and sequencing involved, an Operator should be written that represents the entire stack, in turn delegating to other Operators for orchestrating their part of it.